-To determine which of our class levels would be appropriate for your child, Waterbabies suggest that you schedule a 10-minute swim assessment with one of our instructors.
-Based on your child's skill set, we can then advise you which of our classes would be most appropriate.
+To determine which of our class levels would be appropriate for your child, we ask that you call the office at (425) 643-3533 and speak with one of our Lead Instructors.
+Based on your child's skill set, we will advise which class would be most appropriate.

 Please note: If your child is under 3 yrs and has taken lessons elsewhere, we would highly recommend starting in our Parent-Tot 1 class since they will be brand new to Waterbabies.
-The Waterbabies program is unique, and is different than other programs and their different levels.
+The Waterbabies program is unique, and is different than other programs.
 Quite often, parents believe their child can come into our program starting in a higher level because of prior swim experience, only to find that the next level up is way too advanced.

 I took a session off of swim lessons.
 How do I know which level to sign my child up for?

-We understand you occasionally need to take a session off; however, upon returning it's very important to get an evaluation.
-If you have not been regularly swimming and practicing skills with your child during their break, putting them in the level they were last recommended for can create undue stress, upset and an unwillingness to participate in class --which does not support the child's learning process.
+We understand you occasionally need to take a session off; however, upon returning it's very important to call the office for an assessment.
+If you have not been regularly swimming and practicing skills with your child during their break, putting them in the level they were last recommended for can create undue stress, upset and an unwillingness to participate in class -- which does not support the child's learning process.
 When continuity of swimming becomes interrupted, more often than not your child needs a lower level class in order to re-learn skills and become comfortable again.
-We have noticed that when parents do this most children will bounce back quickly to the level they were at before.
+We have noticed that when parents do, this most children will bounce back quickly to the level they were at before.
 If too much pressure is put on them to perform after having been gone they can regress and swimming class can become an unpleasant experience.